Annapolis Divorce Lawyer

 Limited divorces are a legal option for couples that do not have grounds for absolute divorce, but still require the court’s assistance to settle their differences.
 In these cases, the divorce is not permanent and neither spouse is permitted to remarry.
 Instead, the court assists in making temporary decisions concerning child support and custody, alimony, and possession of property.

-15+ Years of Legal Representation
+Call a Firm with 15+ Years of Legal Representation

 Call (410) 656-6227 to speak to an attorney who will give you and your case the time and effort necessary to achieve your goals.